Tips & Tricks - Groovy web error handler

 Contextual handling of exceptions

 In the previous examples, exceptions were only checked in general.
 However, since the same type of exception may occur in different processes or applications, and each of these should be seen individually based on the context, there needs to be a way to make this contextual reference.
 There are various ways to implement such distinctions.
 One option is to always provide exceptions with a contextual error message.
-This means that it is possible to filter for the error message again within the error handler and only start the user-defined processing if the filtering is successful.
+This creates an option to filter the error message again within the error handler, and to only start the custom processing if the filter applies.
 To provide you with inspiration, we have provided examples of special error codes, application-related abbreviations or similar.
 Example:

 throw new FileNotFoundException("PROJ_VERW_001")